A black male teacher standing in front of an interactive board, explaining something to his class

 End: 31/12/25

-Get learners actively involved in your lessons with effective, engaging learning activities they want to do.
-Enrolment for Motivating learners is closed.
+This course will introduce you to multilingualism and what it means.
+Learn how to make your classroom and teaching multilingual so that your learners can learn to celebrate and use many languages in the real world.
+Enrolment for English in the multilingual classroom is closed.
 Find resources connected to the course contents on this page, and sign up for our newsletter to keep up to date on when our courses open.

 Certificate